Blog News

 Homeschooling will protect your children from worldly influences for a time, but it won’t protect them from their own sinful nature.
 Make no mistake, sin can still breed in the absence of worldly influences.

-Be encouraged, young mama.
+Be encouraged, dear young mama.
 He will keep in perfect peace those whose minds are steadfast because they trust in Him.
 Trust in the Lord forever, for the Lord, the Lord himself is the Rock eternal.
 (Isaiah 26:3-4).

 by Adrianne Curwen